michael-hll/BigQueryStudy/README.md

 In order to use Google's BigQuery java library, you need follow the steps from below link first: https://cloud.google.com/bigquery/docs/reference/libraries#client-libraries-install-java </br>

-It also use the BigQuerySnippets sample code from Github: https://github.com/GoogleCloudPlatform/google-cloud-java/blob/master/google-cloud-examples/src/main/java/com/google/cloud/examples/bigquery/snippets/BigQuerySnippets.java
+It also uses the BigQuerySnippets sample code from Github: https://github.com/GoogleCloudPlatform/google-cloud-java/blob/master/google-cloud-examples/src/main/java/com/google/cloud/examples/bigquery/snippets/BigQuerySnippets.java
 </br>But I enhanced it to meet my requirement.

 The table schema with json format looks like below: